 It is the responsibility of all staff to minimise the CMI’s environmental impact wherever possible and adhere to the company’s Environmental Policy.

 • switching off lights, computers, monitors and equipment when not in use;

 • helping to reduce paper waste by minimising printing/copying and reducing water usage;

 Where the role includes the ordering and use of supplies or equipment the post holder will consider the environmental impact of purchases.

 EIFF Equal Opportunities

 EIFF is a wholly owned subsidiary of the Centre for the Moving Image, a company limited by guarantee and a registered charity.
-Whilst the following Equal Opportunities Policy Statement relates to employees of the Centre for the Moving Image, it will be applied to the recruitment and selection of interns and volunteers for EIFF.
+Whilst the following Equal Opportunities Policy Statement relates to employees of the Centre for the Moving Image, it will be applied to the recruitment and selection of temporary paid staff, interns and volunteers for EIFF.

 CMI is an equal opportunities employer, and as such aims to treat all employees, consultants and applicants fairly.

 It is our policy to provide employment equality to all, irrespective of:

 • Race (including colour, nationality, ethnic or national origins)